 The landers are set up to film and photograph the seafloor environment and the submersible using a pre-programmed sequence that generates time-lapse images over many hours.
 The images will reveal the deep-sea animals that visit the dive site—data that scientists can analyze to better understand the deep-sea community.
 One lander carries two camera systems: a high-resolution still camera enclosed in an immensely strong glass sphere and 3-D HD cameras in twin titanium housings.
 Attached to a tilt mechanism, the 3-D camera is programmed to scan up toward the submarine and down toward the lander’s bait arm deployed on the seafloor.

-When filming, the pilot shares the pilot sphere with three cameras.
-The largest is a Red Epic, which captures IMAX-quality, “5K-raw” images and is mounted directly in front of the small viewport on the sphere’s hatch.
-That window—which from the inside is only about the size of a fist and is just below the pilot’s knees—was awkward for pilots Cameron or Allum to look through on their own.
+When filming, the pilot will share the pilot sphere with three cameras.
+The largest is a Red Epic, which will capture IMAX-quality, “5K-raw” images and will be mounted directly in front of the small viewport on the sphere’s hatch.
+That window—which from the inside is only about the size of a fist and is just below the pilot’s knees—will be awkward for pilots Cameron or Allum to look through on their own.
 But the window is cone-shaped and is much larger on the side that faces the ocean’s pressure.
 The curvature of the window also corrects for the 30-percent magnification that water causes.
-With the camera attached and its image projected onto a high-definition screen at eye level, the pilot gets a wide view of his surroundings through this “virtual viewport.”
+With the camera attached and its image projected onto a high-definition screen at the pilot’s eye level, he’ll get a wide view of his surroundings through this “virtual viewport.”

-Inside the sphere, two tiny HD cameras (two are needed to create 3-D video) also film the pilot himself.
-Because these cameras will record his “dive log,” they help the team understand the context of the footage that the other cameras are gathering at the same time.
-The sub’s external cameras, the mini-cams, are tiny HD cameras built specially for this project from the sensor level up and housed in proprietary titanium housings.
+Inside the sphere, two tiny HD cameras (two are needed to create 3-D video) will also film the pilot himself.
+Because these cameras will record his “dive log,” they will also help the team understand the context of the footage that the other cameras are gathering at the same time.
+The sub’s external cameras, the minicams, are tiny HD cameras built specially for this project from the sensor level up and housed in proprietary titanium housings.
 Enclosed in their titanium pressure housings, these HD cameras are smaller than a soda can.
 Two of them side by side can create 3-D, as with the cameras on the end of the 6.6-foot (2-meter) camera boom.
 Another two are side by side on the wrist of the manipulator arm, but in this case one has a wide-angle lens and the other a macro lens for imaging small animals up close, so that they’re both working as separate 2-D cameras.
 Another single minicam will be carried by the “bot,” a small remotely operated vehicle that the pilot can command from inside the sub.